JingyiGF/HERBS/README.md

 <img src="./herbs/herbs.png" width="800px"></img>

-For more information, please read HERBS CookBook (coming soon) or check the Tutorial folder for corresponding functionalities.
+For more information, please read HERBS CookBook (on going) or check the Tutorial folder for corresponding functionalities.

 ## Some Pre-Requirement Issues